Saad-Dar04/Lab-1-DSA./README.md

-this repository contains solved questions relating to templates and linear , binary and bubble sort using templates. :)
+this repository contains solved questions relating to linear search , binary search and bubble sort using templates. :)